MicrosoftDocs/visualstudio-docs/docs/ide/tutorial-windows-forms-match-game-play.md

 ---
-title: "Tutorial: Show a congratulations message"
+title: "Tutorial: Display a message when a player wins"
-description: In this tutorial, you finish your Matching Game in Visual Studio using C# or VB Windows Forms.
-The game keeps pairs visible and displays a message.
+description: In this tutorial, you'll finish the Matching Game by adding code to keep matched pairs visible and display a message when a player wins.
 dev_langs:
   - "CSharp"
   - "VB"